fnauman/fnauman.github.io/_posts/2019-09-20-time-series-data-preparation.md

 ```

 `y_train` contains a single point because we specified the target size to be one.
-When this is fed into a RNN, it takes in the training data, `x_train` with single point labels.
+When this is fed into a RNN, it trains on `x_train` with single point labels `y_train`.
 The predictions from such a model generate a forecast that can be compared with the target test sequence (`y_test`) to see how good the RNN is.

 **Shuffling the samples**: Feeding a neural network data that represents similar time points can lead to overfitting.
 In non-sequential data, random shuffling helps to avoid overfitting.
 A naive random shuffling of time series can lead to problems since temporal data has *order*: an event at time `t` cannot precede an event at time `t-100`.
 But once we have already broken our time series into train and test sequences, we can shuffle the *samples/rows* without violating the temporal order since each target vector contains temporal points after the corresponding points in the feature vector.